JotaVexD/ExponentialZenith/README.md

 # Exponential_Zenith

-Multiplayer Test propouse.
+Multiplayer Test propose.
 Training netcode, login, register, char creation, inventory and sync between players using a old method.
 (NOT RECOMMENDED)

 Prefer the use of the MLAPI these days.